• Menu

 After getting settled we walked about 20 minutes to old town and explored.
 There is a decent-sized public parking lot that runs the length of the old town (charges by the hour).
 Oddly, we had Kotor pretty much all to ourselves as well.
 Another place to basically wander around aimlessly and enjoy the different alleys and architecture.
 The entire old town is surrounded by fortified walls so you can’t really get lost.

-Day 4: Perast and Kotor
+Day 4 in the Balkans: Perast and Kotor

 This was the day I was most excited for as we had a full day to see some of the most beautiful places in the world.
 It was showing 100% chance of rain the entire day with thunderstorms for much of it, however.